droglenc/NCMTH207/resources/Syllabus-Current.md

 The course is composed of daily modules (see link in upper-right) of material.
 The following is a general workflow that will be followed for each module.

 1. **Prepare Module Material** -- A detailed reading and some pertinent videos are provided for each module. **You will need to engage thoroughly with these materials**.
 By this, I mean that you need to be focused (i.e., not distracted) while reading and you need to think hard about concepts that don't make sense to you after your first read. **A cursory reading likely will not be adequate.** Here are [some quick tips for how to read a math textbook](https://www.macalester.edu/max/math-econ-119/howtoread/){:target="_blank"}.[^ReadMath] Please ask questions you have about the preparatory materials on the "Questions - Preparation Guide" Teams channel or during help hours ([quick links on class homepage](../){:target="_blank"}).
 See grading section below for a related assignment.
-1. **Class Time** -- The initial part of class time will consist of a very short introduction to the module assignment and a quick discussion of any questions that you had from the preparation materials.
+1. **Class Time and Module Assignment** -- The initial part of class time will consist of a very short introduction to the module assignment and a quick discussion of any questions that you had from the preparation materials.
 Following this you will work on the module's application assignment.
 I expect you to attend class to get direct help from me and learn from other students' questions.
-If you are diligent and focused, you will likely finish most of the module assignment during this time.
-1. **Complete an Applied Assignment** -- Following a brief introduction to the module class time will be provided to work on a module assignment.
-This assignment will likely need to be completed outside of class.
+This assignment will likely need some time outside of class to complete.
+Please ask questions you have about the module assignment on the "Questions - Module Assignment" Teams channel or during help hours ([quick links on class homepage](../){:target="_blank"}).
 The assignment will be turned in as described in the grading section below.

 ----